 Mark’s active investments and board seats include Dstillery, Eero, Getaround, Invidi, PernixData (acquired by Nutanix), Platform9, Pluribus Networks, Tenor, Tintri, and Warby Parker.
-Some of his previous board seats include 3PAR (acquired by HP), Dropcam (acquired by Google’s Nest), eXelate (acquired by Nielsen), Pliant Technology (acquired by SanDisk), RNA Networks (acquired by Dell), BlueGill Technologies (acquired by Checkfree), Rubric (acquired by Broadbase) and Voltage Security (acquired by HP).
+Prior board seats include 3PAR (acquired by HP), Dropcam (acquired by Google’s Nest), eXelate (acquired by Nielsen), Pliant Technology (acquired by SanDisk), RNA Networks (acquired by Dell), BlueGill Technologies (acquired by Checkfree), Rubric (acquired by Broadbase), and Voltage Security (acquired by HP).

-Mark is a graduate of MIT (B.S. in Physics with Electrical Engineering) and the Stanford Graduate School of Business.
-At MIT, Mark did computer modeling of dark matter and galaxy formation which eventually landed him as a product manager for Oracle’s Massively Parallel Processing Group.
+Mark holds a bachelor of science degree in physics – with an electrical engineering focus – from MIT, and an MBA from the Stanford University’s Graduate School of Business.
+At MIT, Mark did computer modeling of dark matter and galaxy formation which eventually landed him as a product manager for Oracle’s Massively Parallel Processing group.
 In this role, he was part of the original team that developed and deployed one of the first true massively parallel and multi-threaded commercial software offerings – the Oracle Parallel Server.
 Mark then started and managed a consulting group at Oracle dedicated to serving early customers of this product.
-In business school, Mark got the startup bug and went on to work in business development for Netscape from the first year of its inception through its IPO in 1996.
+In business school, Mark got the startup bug, and went on to work in business development for Netscape from the first year of its inception through its IPO in 1996.

-Mark is still actively involved with both Stanford and MIT, serving on MIT’s Corporation Development Committee and Stanford’s Engineering School and Business School venture investment boards.
-Mark is also a board member of the Western Association of Venture Capitalists (WAVC) and has been a member of the Dean’s advisory committee to MIT’s School of Science.
+Mark is still actively involved with both MIT and Stanford, serving on MIT’s Corporation Development Committee and Stanford’s Engineering School and Business School venture investment boards.
+Mark is also a board member of the Western Association of Venture Capitalists (WAVC), and has been a member of the Dean’s advisory committee to MIT’s School of Science.

-Mark grew up in Chicago and now lives in Portola Valley, CA with his wife and two children.
+Mark grew up in Chicago and now lives in Portola Valley with his wife and two children.
 In his spare time, he enjoys music, mountain biking, and skiing, and fantasizes about going to cooking school someday.

 3PAR, acquired by HP (HPQ)